Asthma Treatment in Ayurveda

 You may experience early signs of Asthma if you find yourself coughing, uneasy, tired, breathless, weak just after or during exercise.
 It requires taking timely treatment before the situation gets worse.
 SKK Ayurveda And Panchkarma, is one of the best Asthma Treatment Clinics in Delhi, India, and provides natural, ayurvedic treatment for all types of Asthma.

 Shortness of breath

 Asthma is well documented in ancient ayurvedic texts.
 In sanskrit, asthma is known as swasa roga.
 Swasa means “breathing in and out, ” and roga means “ disease.”
 According to the ancient ayurvedic text, the charak samhita, there are five types of asthma: maha swasa, urdhva swasa, chinna swasa, tamaka swasa & kshudra swasa.
 Among these five types first three are not curable.
 ‘Tamak-shwas is controllable and is difficult to cure.
 The last one is curable.

 While there is no medication that can fully cure asthma, there are two general classes of asthma medications: quick-relief and long-term control medications.
-Generally short-acting, inhaled bronchodilators and anti-inflammatories are used to relieve occasional mild asthma symptoms as they occur.
+Generally short-acting, inhaled bronchodilators and anti-inflammatories herbal medicines are used to relieve occasional mild asthma symptoms as they occur.
 Bronchodilators work by opening up or dilating constricted airways, while anti-inflammatories reduce inflammation.

-Vitamin D intake may help reduce the number of asthma attacks in children age 6-15, Sources of vitamin D include salmon, milk, fortified milk, fortified orange juice, and eggs.
+Vitamin D intake may help reduce the number of asthma attacks in children age 6-15, Sources of vitamin D include milk, fortified milk, fortified orange juice, and eggs.

 Consuming vitamin A can be beneficial.
 Good sources of beta carotene are carrots, cantaloupe, sweet potatoes, leafy greens, broccoli, and spinach.